What Did Respondents Say About the Benefits of Yoga Practice?

 Yes, we purposely chose to put out the positive data before the negative data.
 As yoga practitioners, we already experience positive benefits.
 What’s important to me is that this doesn’t get lost and that it’s accounted for in the larger picture of what happens when we practice.
 After all, if we only hear the negative, we’ll think we’re about to injure ourselves at any moment!

 We asked four questions about positive impacts, of which, one had two sub-questions.
 So there was a total of six questions related to the positive.
 For comparison sake, we had five primary questions about negative impacts, with three of those having 18 sub-questions.
 In that case, if you reported an injury, you had 18 additional questions to answer for each injury reported (up to three total injuries).
-More on that in the next post.

 The Big Yoga Experiment